top of page

 * Minimum, warranty period length varies by the series

-Although most solar PV panels comes with warranties, they typically only cover the equipment and not the labor associated with swapping out the module.
-Many solar panel repairs are fairly involved and require solar technicians going to the roof, removing panels, then mounting and wiring them.
+Although most solar PV panels come with warranties, they typically only cover the equipment and not the labor associated with swapping out the module.
+Many solar panel repairs are fairly involved and require solar technicians going up on the roof, removing broken panels, and then mounting and wiring the new modules.

 What Do Solar Panel Warranties Cover?

-Basically, solar panel warranties protect against defects from the manufacturer and premature light-induced degradation.
+Solar panel warranties protect against manufacturer defects and premature light-induced degradation.
 Manufacturers will commonly warranty claims by either remedying the issue, replacing the panel, or refunding the original purchase price of the module.

 Keep in mind that proper installation is critical to avoid damage to the solar panels.
 For example, ensure that the racking system can handle the wind load of the project site.
 Also, it is vital to determine if it is indeed the solar panel that failed or perhaps the issue is related to the inverter or power optimizer.